Position 2 | Commission

-About Commissioner Gregoire: Courtney Gregoire was first elected to the Port of Seattle Commission in 2013, and was re-elected in 2015.
-Courtney works as a senior attorney for Microsoft's Digital Crimes Unit, where she fights technology-facilitated crime against vulnerable populations including children and the elderly.
+Courtney Gregoire currently serves as President of the Port of Seattle Commission.
+She was elected in 2013, and re-elected in 2015.
+Courtney works as Assistant General Counsel for Microsoft's Digital Crimes Unit, where she fights technology-facilitated crime against vulnerable populations including children and the elderly.

 Commissioner Gregoire’s priorities include growing our regional economy, expanding international trade and tourism, and protecting our shared natural environment.
 These priorities reflect Courtney’s long-standing commitment to helping communities generate broadly shared prosperity.